tomakita/RetroCheck/README.md

 ![Release](https://github.com/tomakita/retrocheck/workflows/Release/badge.svg)

-RetroCheck is a tool that makes it easy to test systems that would otherwise be hard or impossible to write automated tests for.
+RetroCheck is a tool that makes it easier to test systems that would otherwise be hard or impossible to write automated tests for.
 When testing a system using RetroCheck, you specify a data model and correctness properties for your system, and RetroCheck generates instances of that data model and uses them to exercise your system and check the correctness properties that you specified.

 ## Goals

 - Make automated end-to-end testing of distributed systems significantly easier.
 - Test systems that are "untestable": test systems without refactoring them in order to make them "testable".
-RetroCheck requires almost no changes to the system under test.
+RetroCheck requires almost no changes to the system under test, so it's easy to start using it, and it's also easy to stop using it.
 - Test systems that operate asynchronously and/or recursively.
 - Monitor systems in production using the same assertions used in tests.
-- Reuse the same data model for all tests, rather than writing test data by hand for each test.
+- Generate data satisfying the data model of your application, and reuse the same data model for all tests, rather than writing test data by hand for each test.
 - Exercise all assertions of correctness in the same test, so that interactions between functions and services can be tested.

 ## Definitions